Artredist/spring-petclinic/JFrog/MCS_solution.md

 </details>

-## 4.3 If we also wanted to deploy the application
+## 4.3 If we also wanted to deploy the application...
 I wrote a script that spins up an EKS cluster on AWS and deploys the application.
 We can take the `Docker image` that we built, or as I did here, we can take the `.jar` file and create the image

 <details>